Tomorrow's Pioneers: Farfour

-Farfour, a mouse whose design resembles Mickey Mouse, is a costumed character with a high-pitched voice who co-hosted Tomorrow's Pioneers with Saraa.
-On the show, Farfour has expressed pro-Islamist views, stating that the two of them "are laying the foundation for a world led by Islamists" and they "will return the Islamic community to its former greatness" by liberating Jerusalem and Iraq, among other locations.
-In episode 103, he simulates shooting an AK-47 and throwing grenades.
-In episode 105, Farfour is depicted as being beaten to death during an interrogation by an Israeli who is trying to acquire the key and title to "Tel al-Rabi", a fictional Palestinian settlement, referred to in the show as having been occupied and renamed Tel Aviv.
-Farfour is replaced as co-host in episode 202 by Nahoul, his bumblebee cousin.
-The idea for the story arc involving Farfour's death came from Al-Sha'arawi.
+Farfour was a mouse from Haifa whose design resembled Mickey Mouse.
+He had a high-pitched voice and co-hosted Tomorrow's Pioneers with Saraa.
+On the show, Farfour had expressed pro-Islamist views, stating that he and Saraa "are laying the foundation for a world led by Islamists" and that they "will return the Islamic community to its former greatness" by liberating Jerusalem and Iraq, among other locations.
+In an episode titled "Farfour and the AK-47", he simulated shooting an AK-47 and throwing stones.
+In his final appearance on 29 June 2007, Farfour was imprisoned and later beaten to death during an interrogation by an Israeli official, who was trying to buy Farfour's land.
+The story arc in which Farfour was killed was created by Al-Sha'arawi.